xcore/sw_audio_effects/app_slicekit_short_delay/README.rst

 :boards: XA-SK-AUDIO

 Toggles between Dry and Effect signals.
-A 4-tap delay-line is used to create 4 echos which are mixed with the original signal.
+A 4-tap delay-line is used to create 4 echoes which are mixed with the original signal.

 The Audio_IO uses 1 logical core (aka thread).
 The DSP Delay-line function uses 1 logical core.